Early release: when can a prisoner leave prison early?

 What happens after a conditional release?

 If the released person fulfils these conditions, the court will confirm that he has proved himself.
-However, if he violates the conditions or no longer complies during the probationary period, the court may order him to return to prison to serve the rest of his sentence.
+However, if he or she violates the conditions or no longer complies during the probationary period, the court may order him or her to return to prison to serve the remainder of the sentence.

 If the court does not rule on certification within one year of the end of the probationary period, through no fault of the parolee, the person is automatically deemed to have been certified by virtue of a legal fiction.
 In any event, if the court grants the convict certification, the sentence shall be deemed to have been served on the date of the conditional release.